bobshort4bobby4/PP4-Civ1/README.md

   - optimise the django admin panel to aid hotel management functions.

   The user stories were prioritised using the MoSCoW technique and the Kanban Board feature built-in to Github will be used as an information radiator.
-  The user stories were broken down into tasks and these were listed under their respective Epic in the initial Kanban Board/ Care was taken to ensure should-have proioritised user stories are not greater than 60% of the total.
+  The user stories were broken down into tasks and these were listed under their respective Epic in the initial Kanban Board.
+  Care was taken to ensure should-have proioritised user stories are not greater than 60% of the total.

   ### Wireframes